-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 Some of the most interesting (and successful) content is months in the making before being published.

-Now go try to write a 2019 SEO guide in four hours and get back to me with the traffic and ranking results.
+Now go try to write a 2020 SEO guide that matches the quality above in four hours and get back to me with the traffic and ranking results.

 It ain’t gonna work.